• Skip to primary navigation

 Three mini quiches with spinach, cheese, and a hint of Prosciutto Egg Cups inspiration sit on a cooling rack, one with a bite taken out.
 A white cloth, blurred bread slices, and a wooden tray are visible in the background.

-They’ve got everything I love in a quiche, just wrapped up in a crispy, salty bit of prosciutto.
-And unlike egg muffin cups I’ve tried in the past (which can be weirdly dry), these are full of flavor, and somehow still taste amazing after a quick spin in the microwave.
+They’ve got all my favorite breakfast flavors just wrapped up in a crispy, salty bit of prosciutto.
+And unlike egg muffin cups I’ve tried in the past (which can be weirdly dry), these stay creamy.

 How I Make My Baked Egg Cups